ashleyng/StaticSiteTest/index.md

 # Web Content Accessibility Guidelines 2.1
-Documentation on Garmin's implementation and suggested techniques for mobile app accessibility.
+Documentation on implementation and suggested techniques for mobile app accessibility.
 ## [Perceivable](Perceivable.md)
 Information and user interface components must be presentable to users in ways they can perceive.
 ### Guideline 1.1 Text Alternatives